aatishb/patterncollider/README.md

 - [ ] smoother radius slider

 # optimize
-- [ ] get rid of interpolation 🍅
-	- look up dual location of start and stop point
-	- find nearest intersection points to a line connecting these points
-	- the tiles dual to these intersection points are the ones to select
 - [ ] improve efficiency on checking if mouse is in tile

 # visual